Hands-on Gear Review

 Manufacturer: The Honest Company

 We like the mission of the Honest Company, and their diapers have a lot positive features.
-But, given the high cost, competing green diapers are a much smarter option in our opinion, based on our tests of 9 green diapers.
-Absorption was not impressive compared to other diapers we tested, both green and traditional, and performance on other metrics was met or exceeded by most other green diapers we tested.
-Out of 9 green diapers we tested, the Honest Company diaper placed a disappointing 6th, yet it was one of the most expensive.
-The Honest Diaper offers cute graphics, and are legitimately a health conscious and earth friendly brand.
-The company has made a sincere effort at delivering an eco-friendly diaper, which we appreciate, but at this time we feel there are superior options elsewhere at significantly lower cost.
+But given the high cost, competing green diapers are a much smarter option in our opinion.
+Absorption was fairly impressive compared to many of the diapers we tested, and performance on other metrics was similar to the top 5 diapers we tested.
+Out of the 11 green diapers we tested, The Honest Company diaper placed better than last year at 4th overall; but, it was one of the most expensive diaper we tested (more expensive than the highest scorer).
+The Honest diaper offers cute graphics, and are legitimately a health and earth-friendly brand.
+The company has made a sincere effort at delivering an Eco-friendly diaper, which we appreciate, but at this time we feel there are other superior options at lower prices.

 Compare top rated competitors side-by-side >